Skip to main content

 Permit reminder: Some cities regulate tree trimming on protected specimens.
 Check local requirements.

-ISA Certified Arborist reports are mandatory for protected tree removals in Los Altos.
-A qualified arborist evaluates tree health, structural condition, hazard risk, and justifies removal.
-Detailed written reports cost $350–$600.
-For advanced decay testing or construction-site risk assessments, expect $700–$1,200.
-TRAQ-qualified Tree Risk Assessors can perform formal hazard evaluations using the Tree Risk Assessment Qualification (TRAQ) system, appropriate when high-consequence targets (structures, people) are near trees.
+For advanced decay testing or construction-site risk assessments, expect $700–$1,200. tree risk assessment qualified Tree Risk Assessors can perform formal hazard evaluations using the Tree Risk Assessment Qualification (TRAQ) system, appropriate when high-consequence targets (structures, people) are near trees.
 Visual inspections for homeowner peace of mind cost $200–$350.
 Los Altos homeowners applying for removal permits must provide professional arborist documentation to the Planning Department.

 Tree Safety Inspection Costs in Los Altos, CA (2026)